Common Terms in Customs

 - Certificates of Conformity (COC) - COCs are used to confirm that products meet or exceed a certain industry standard, and require inspection by outside testing and certifying companies.

-- Special handling instructions (dangerous goods, drugs, food).
+- Special handling instructions (dangerous goods, cold chain, drugs, food).

 Port of Entry Procedures